WellnWill/quicklinks/courses/java/02-advance-java.md

 - Working with Large objects - files and images
 - CLOB - Character Large Objects
 - BLOB - Binary Large Objects

 ## ANNOTATIONS
 - Introduction to Annotations
--Format of the Annotations
+- Format of the Annotations
 - Types of Annotations
-Predefined annotations
+- Predefined annotations
-@Override
+- @Override
-@Deprecated
+- @Deprecated
-@SupressWarnnings
+- @SupressWarnnings
-Custom or user defined annotations
+- Custom or user defined annotations
-Example of creating and using @ClassInfo annotation Example of creating, using and processing @Test annotation Annotation of Annotations
+- Example of creating and using @ClassInfo annotation
+- Example of creating, using and processing @Test annotation
+- Annotation of Annotations
-@Retention
+- @Retention
-@Target
+- @Target
-@Documented
+- @Documented
-Repeating Annotations
+- Repeating Annotations

 ## SERVLET
 - Introduction to Servlet
 - Why Servlet? - technologies before servlet and their disadvantages